jar398/listtools/doc/guide.md

 ## Semantics

+### Individuals

+I'll use the neutral word 'individual' for the entities that we are classifying; it's meant to subsume various terms in taxonomy and biodiversity informatics such as 'organism', 'specimen', and 'observation'.

 ### Taxon concepts

 Each record of each checklist has an associated "taxon concept" determined by the fields of the record with the checklist as context.

+Say that an individual "falls under" a taxon concept meaning that the individual is classified under, or belongs to, that taxon concept.

 We may not know much about the taxon concept, and it would be challenging to find out (it would usually require a literature search).
 However, that doesn't prevent us from reasoning about it using information in the checklist.

+The individuals falling under a taxon concept are its 'extension'.

+According to the way the word 'taxon' is typically used, a taxon is tied to a name and its extension changes following speech acts such as 'redescription' or 'lumping' or 'splitting'.
+By contrast, a taxon concept is rigid: whether an individual falls under a taxon concept does not change over time and is insensitive to what happens in the taxonomic literature.

 ### Type specimens

-Each record of each checklist has a name ('scientific' if it includes authority information; 'canonical' if not), and the name has an associated type specimen (or just 'type') under control of the rules of biological nomenclature (again, we may not have any details at hand on the type - that's OK).
-If it's not clear whether two records have the same type or not, information beyond just the name may allow this determination.
+Each record of each checklist has a name ('scientific' if it includes authority information; 'canonical' if not), and the name has a designated individual (its type specimen, or just 'type') according to the rules of biological nomenclature.

 Therefore, each record has an associated type, via its name, in context.

-We know that the type associated with a record falls under the taxon concept associated with that record.
+The type associated with a record falls under the taxon concept associated with that record.

 We generally don't know much about a type - we don't know where it is